Capabilities

 - Exec:

-POST /api/tasksfilters out disabled servers and writes synthetic results (exit_code = -2, message: "Capability 'exec' is disabled") - Ping: Tasks filtered by capability — disabled agents do not receive probe tasks
+POST /api/tasksand scheduled task runs filter out disabled servers and write synthetic results (exit_code = -2, message: "Capability 'exec' is disabled") - Auto Upgrade:

 Agent-Side Enforcement